-GENTAMICIN (and Aminoglycosides) Risks
+Gentamicin (and Aminoglycosides) Risks:

-All aminoglycosides have the potential to produce reversible and irreversible vestibular, cochlear and renal toxicity.
+All aminoglycosides have the potential to produce reversible and irreversible vestibular, cochlear and renal toxicity when administered systemically.

+Ototoxicity:

-Ototoxicity: Vestibular and auditory dysfunction can follow the administration of any of the aminoglycosides.
+Both vestibular and auditory dysfunction can follow administration of any of the aminoglycosides.
 It is more likely to occur in patients with persistently elevated concentrations of drug in plasma.
-Ototoxicity is largely irreversible and results from progressive destruction of vestibular or cochlear sensory cells, which are highly sensitive to damage by aminoglycosides.
+Ototoxicity is largely irreversible.
 Repeated courses of aminoglycosides can lead to deafness.
 Older patients may be more susceptible to ototoxicity.
-Drugs such as ethacrynic acid and furosemide potentiate the ototoxic effects of the aminoglycosides in animals, but data from humans implicating furosemide are less convincing.
-Hearing loss is more likely to develop in patients with pre-existing auditory impairment following exposures to these agents.
-It is recommended that patients receiving high doses and / or prolonged courses of aminoglycosides be monitored carefully for ototoxicity, since initial symptoms may be reversible.
+Drugs such as ethacrynic acid and furosemide may potentiate the ototoxic effects.
+Hearing loss is more likely to develop in patients with pre-existing auditory impairment following exposures to the agents.
+It is recommended that patients receiving high doses and /or prolonged courses of aminoglycosides be monitored carefully for ototoxicity, since initial symptoms may be reversible.
 However, deafness may occur several weeks after therapy is discontinued.

+Nephrotoxicity:

-Nephrotoxicity: Approximately 8-26% of patient receiving an aminoglycoside for several days will develop mild renal impairment that is almost always reversible.
-Toxicity is correlated with the total amount of drug administered.
-Other drugs, such as amphotericin B, vancomycin, angiotensin-converting enzyme inhibitors, cisplatin and cyclosporine may potentiate aminoglycoside-induced nephrotoxicity.
+Approximately 8-28% of patient receiving an aminoglycosides for more than several days will develop mild renal impairment, that is almost always reversible: Toxicity correlates with the total amount of drug administered.
+Other drugs, such as amphotericin B, vancomcyin, cisplatin, cyclosporine, cephalotin, furosemide may potentiate aminoglycoside-induced nephrotoxicity.
 Monitoring drug concentrations in plasma is useful, particularly during prolonged and/or high dose therapy.

+Neuromuscular blockade:

-Neuromuscular blockade: Neuromuscular blockade generally has occurred after intrapleural or intraperitoneal instillation of large doses of an aminoglycoside; however, the reaction can follow intravenous, intramuscular and even oral administration of these agents.
-Most episodes have occurred in association with anesthesia or administration of other neuromuscular blocking agents.
-Patients with myastenia gravis are particularly susceptible to neuromuscular blockade by aminoglycoside.
+Episodes have occurred in association with anesthesia or administration of other neuromuscular blocking agents.
+Patients with myastenia gravis are particularly susceptible to this phenomenon.

-Other untoward effects: Aminoglycosides have little allergenic potential; anaphylaxis and rash are unusual.
-Rare hypersensitivity reactions, - including skin rashes, eosinophilia, fever, blood dyscrasia, angioedema, exfoliative dermatitis and anaphylactic shock - have been reported as cross-hypersensitivity among drugs in this class.

-Note: Allergic reaction may appear independent to dosage.
+Other untoward effects:

+Aminoglycosides have little allergenic potential; both anaphylaxis and rash are unusual.
+Rare hypersensitivity reactions, - including skin rashes, eosinophilia, fever, blood dyscrasia, angioedema, ediciative dermatitis, and anaphylactic shock - have been reported.
+Allergic reaction may appear independent to dosage.